ngs-course/ngs-course.github.io/README.md

 # About

 This course is usually carried out by experienced researchers from CIPF, EMBL-EBI and University of Cambridge.
-You can ask any question to David Montaner (dmontaner@cipf.es), Marta Bleda (mb2033@cam.ac.uk), Ignacio Medina (im411@cam.ac.uk, imedina@ebi.ac.uk) and Javier Lopez (fjlopez@ebi.ac.uk).
+You can ask any question to David Montaner (dmontaner@cipf.es), Marta Bleda (mb2033@cam.ac.uk), Ignacio Medina (im411@cam.ac.uk, imedina@ebi.ac.uk), Javier Lopez (fjlopez@ebi.ac.uk) and Joaquin Dopazo (jdopazo@cip.es).

 ----